 - Other Title IV programs (does not include Federal Work Study)

 If funds are released to a student because of a credit balance on the student's account, then the student may be required to repay a portion of the federal funds to the federal program or to Southwestern Community College for any federal funds returned on the student's behalf to the federal programs.
 Southwestern Community College will pay a portion of the student's refund or return of Title IV, HEA program funds that are allocable to a Direct Loan to the Secretary.

-The college will return the amount of the Title IV funds for which it is responsible as soon as possible but no later than 45 days after the date of determination that the student withdrew, or within 30 days from the determination that a student unofficially withdrew.
-The school will make a determination as soon as possible but no later than 30 days after the end of the earlier of (1) the payment period, (2) the academic year, or (3) the program.
-Worksheets used to determine the Return of Title IV aid are available upon request from the financial aid office.
+The college will return the amount of the Title IV funds for which it is responsible as soon as possible but no later than 45 days after the date of determination that the student withdrew or within 30 days from the determination that a student unofficially withdrew.
+The school will decide as soon as possible but no later than 30 days after the end of the earlier of (1) the payment period, (2) the academic year, or (3) the program.
+Worksheets used to determine the Return of Title IV aid are available upon request from the Financial Aid Office.
 Students are notified in writing by the college when a Return of Title IV aid calculation has been made.

 The college will return unearned funds for which it is responsible as soon as possible but no later than 45 days from the determination of a student's withdrawal.
 The school will return the funds to the Department electronically using the “Refund” function in G5.